boda-akos/ESP8266-Multiple-Slider-Web-Server/README.md

 Sliders are indexed in a rude manner (added 2 numeric characters for index),

-the Get function decoder extracts the index and the value.
+on reception the index and the value extracted.

 Slider values are stored in array.